risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 You will need

 * Quadcopter frame.
 250 frame will be a good start.
-250 means the motor to motor diameter, as shown below.
+The value 250 means the motor to motor diameter, as shown below.

 .. image:: ../_static/quad-diam.png
    :scale: 50 %